tvelliott/jPCBSim/README.md

 type 'ant jar'  to build.

-Initial Configuration:

-1) Edit paths using the menu  'edit/preferences'

-2) Choose the paths to the openEMS binaries

-3) Choose the path for your projects.

-4) Close application

-5) Copy the examples/default folder to the project folder you specified.

-6) restart software.
-The default example will be opened on startup.

 Importing a new design:

 1) Use hyperlynx 6.3 or greater to export your eagle cad brd file to the .hyp file format.